 WWFT and one other are the only organisations accredited to offer this training in Auckland outside of a midwifery and medical degree.
 WWFT currently train 100 nurses per year with a success rate of over 85%.

-In 2016 the MoH awarded WWFT a 3 year contract to provide Support to Services for Auckland and Waitemata DHB for Cervical and Breast Screening, this ensures we can continue to provide community clinics around Auckland as well as provide transport and support to those women needing attending services following Mammogram or Cervical Screening.
+We currently hold a MoH contract to provide Support to Services for Auckland and Waitemata DHB for Cervical and Breast Screening, this ensures we can continue to provide community clinics around Auckland as well as provide transport and support to those women needing attending services following Mammogram or Cervical Screening.

 For more information about these screening programmes, visit the Time to Screen website.